Vicki Butler-Henderson: Personal life

 In 2007 Butler-Henderson married television producer and director Phil Churchward.
 Churchward worked on several motoring programmes as a producer of Fifth Gear, series director of Top Gear and The Grand Tour.

-Butler-Henderson owns or has owned a Mk II Golf GTI, a Honda S2000, a Ducati Monster 750 and a Ford Ranger (T6) Raptor.
+Butler-Henderson owns or has owned a Mk II VW Golf GTI, a Honda S2000, a Ducati Monster 750 and a Ford Ranger (T6) Raptor.

 At Autosport International on 15 January 2011, Butler-Henderson's Fifth Gear co-presenter Jason Plato announced that she would not be able to attend as she was having a baby girl.
 Her second child, a son, was born in 2015.